The Cremator: Plot

-The film takes place against the backdrop of the political radicalization of Europe during the 1930s, more specifically the demise of the golden era of the First Czechoslovak Republic and the installation of the Protectorate of Bohemia and Moravia under Nazi Germany in 1939.
-Spiritually, it is set in the aftermath of the death of Thubten Gyatso, the 13th Dalai Lama, in 1933.
+The film takes place against the backdrop of the political radicalization of Europe during the 1930s, specifically the demise of the golden era of the First Czechoslovak Republic and the installation of the Protectorate of Bohemia and Moravia under Nazi Germany in 1939.
+It is also set in the aftermath of the death of Thubten Gyatso, the 13th Dalai Lama, in 1933.

 Karel Kopfrkingl works at a crematorium (his beloved "Temple of Death") in Prague.
-While taking his wife and children to visit the zoo to visit the leopard's cage where he first met his wife 17 years previously, he mentions that he wishes to invite his new assistant Mr. Strauss to a gathering.
+While taking his wife and children to visit the zoo to visit the leopard's cage where he first met his wife seventeen years previously, he mentions that he wishes to invite his new assistant Mr. Strauss to a gathering.

-The gathering has many elderly people and people interested in funeral preparations.
+The gathering has many elderly people and those interested in funeral preparations.
 An "abstinent", Kopfrkingl wants no alcohol on the premises; only tea and "weak coffee" are to be served.
 He also puts out the cigar of a smoker.
 Kopfrkingl meets Strauss and tells him that he wants to take him on as an agent.
 Karel's wife Lakme compliments Strauss as being a good businessman and a Jew.
 Karel retorts that Strauss is a German surname but Lakme says names are not always what they appear.
 She says that her real name is Maria and that he only calls her Lakmé because of the opera; she reminds him that although he prefers the name Roman, his real name is Karel.
 Kopfrkingl just laughs and says that he is a "romantic".
 Kopfrkingl delivers a speech to them about the importance of cremation and the reincarnation that awaits them.
-It is clear that he is obsessed with his duties and believes he is not just cremating the dead, but liberating the souls of the departed.
+It is clear that he is obsessed with his duties and believes he is not merely cremating the dead, but liberating the souls of the departed.
 Kopfrkingl gives a speech to the guests and reads excerpts from a book about Tibetan mysticism by David-Neel.
 This is his prized possession, one he frequently quotes from throughout the film (usually before committing murders).

-At this gathering, Kopfrkingl meets Reinke, a former soldier who fought with him in the Austro-Hungarian army during WWI and who now works as a chemical engineer.
+At this gathering, Kopfrkingl meets Reinke, a former soldier who fought with him in the Austro-Hungarian army during W.W.I and who now works as a chemical engineer.
 Reinke is a supporter of Adolf Hitler who sees the annexation of Austria as liberation from unemployment and misery.
 He will introduce Kopfrkingl to the Nazi party.
 While browsing paintings he settles on a painting of Emiliano Chamorro Vargas that he brings home to his wife, claiming it is actually of Louis Marin.
 Reinke comes over to Kopfrkingl's house and describes in greater detail his support of Hitler and the good things the Nazis have done in Austria.
 He gives Kopfrkingl a flyer about joining the party, but Karel remains uncertain.
 He tells Reinke that he has been raised Czech, reads Czech and lives as a Czech, and that he has only "a drop of German blood".
 Reinke tells him that sensitive people like him can feel even just that one "drop".